-Risk assessments including:
+The provider must complete risk assessments including:

-- environment and equipment risks, to the safety of the client and/or worker, are identified and documented - results of risk assessments are discussed with the client including options to mitigate the risks - infection prevention and control including an appropriate infection prevention and control system which: - identifies an appropriately qualified and trained infection prevention and control nurse - o prioritises the rights, safety, health and wellbeing of clients - o complies with contemporary, evidence-based practice - describes standard and transmission-based precautions appropriate for the home setting, including cleaning practices, hand hygiene practices, respiratory hygiene, cough etiquette and waste management and disposal - ensures personal protective equipment is available to workers, clients and others who may need it - supports workers, clients and others who need to use personal protective equipment to correctly use personal protective equipment - includes additional precautions to respond promptly to novel viruses and outbreaks of infectious diseases (suspected or confirmed) - o is informed by worker and client immunisation and infection rates - undertakes risk-based vaccine-preventable diseases screening and immunisation for clients and workers.
+- identifying environment and equipment risks, to the safety of the client and/or worker, are identified and documented - results of risk assessments are discussed with the client including options to mitigate the risks.

+The provider must have an appropriate infection prevention and control system in place which:

+- identifies an appropriately qualified and trained infection prevention and control nurse - prioritises the rights, safety, health and wellbeing of clients - complies with contemporary, evidence-based practice - describes standard and transmission-based precautions appropriate for the home setting, including cleaning practices, hand hygiene practices, respiratory hygiene, cough etiquette and waste management and disposal - ensures personal protective equipment is available to workers, clients and others who may need it - supports workers, clients and others who need to use personal protective equipment to correctly use personal protective equipment - includes additional precautions to respond promptly to novel viruses and outbreaks of infectious diseases (suspected or confirmed) - is informed by worker and client immunisation and infection rates - undertakes risk-based vaccine-preventable diseases screening and immunisation for clients and workers.